AndrewHoehn/Content_Slurpers/README.md

 ## How It Works

 1. **User Input**: Prompts for the target domain and output filename.
-2. **Sitemap Creation**: Spiders the domain, identifying English-language HTML pages.
+2. **Sitemap Creation**: Spiders the domain, identifying English-language HTML pages using an optimized multi-level approach.
 3. **Content Extraction**: Processes each page, preserving essential HTML structure.
 4. **De-duplication**: Removes common elements across pages to focus on unique content.
 5. **Content Saving**: Combines processed content and saves it, splitting into chunks if necessary.